Benjamin9819/websitenew/content/page/about.md

 ## School

-Ben Kolbrich is currently attending Mercyhurst University, pursuing a BA in Intelligence Studies. d
+Ben Kolbrich is currently attending Mercyhurst University, pursuing a BA in Intelligence Studies. dd